gavinlyonsrepo/MCP4725_PICO/README.md

 Software
 ---------------------
 **Constructor**

 The constructor has one parameter.
-The reference  voltage of the DAC.
+The reference voltage of the DAC(Vref) This setting can be read or changed later on.

-**I2C settings**
+**Begin method & I2C**

 In the begin method the user can pass in a number of I2C related arguments.
 In the header file it is also possible to turn on I2C debugging messages(_serialDebug flag) and